Make-Up Artist Career Info

-Make-up artists can be found in the entertainment industry, beauty salons and many other areas that require professionals with advanced cosmetic skills.
+Make-up artists apply make-up to performers and other clients.
+They can be found in the entertainment industry, beauty salons, and many other areas that require professionals with advanced cosmetic skills.
 These professionals spend many hours standing to perform their duties.
 Tact and empathy may be needed when dealing with clients who might have unrealistic expectations of make-up's potential results.

-Students may also choose to earn an associate's degree in cosmetology, which covers a more broad selection of beauty topics.
-These programs allow students to build a solid foundation in the theoretical concepts of cosmetology; students also gain valuable practical experience by putting their knowledge to use in real-world settings.
-Associate's degree programs in cosmetology typically offer training in make-up artistry, as well as a variety of related topics, such as hairstyling, hair coloring and skincare.
+Students may also choose to earn an associate's degree in cosmetology, which covers a broader selection of beauty topics.
+These programs allow students to build a solid foundation in the theoretical concepts of cosmetology.
+Students also gain valuable practical experience by putting their knowledge to use in real-world settings.
+Associate's degree programs in cosmetology typically offer training in make-up artistry as well as a variety of related topics, such as hairstyling, hair coloring, and skincare.

 All cosmetologists are required to possess licensure.
 State licensing requirements vary, but often include graduating from an approved cosmetology program and passing a skills-assessment examination.
 Aspiring make-up artists should consult their state's specific licensure requirements when planning their careers.